fbgallet/roam-extension-find-replace/README.md

   - the header level (1, 2 or 3)
   - the alignment of the text (right, left, center, justify),
   - the view of the children (bullets, numbers, document),
-  - the case of the text (all as Upper case, all as lower case, capitalize the first letter of the block or capitalize the first letter of each word - excluding page references, tags, attributs and block references, of course).
+  - the case of the text (all as Upper case, all as lower case, capitalize the first letter of the block or capitalize the first letter of each word or (🆕 new in v.3) capitalize each sentence - excluding page references, tags, attributs and block references, of course).

 ## `Prepend or append content to selected blocks` command: